-Dr. Kirk Johnson recommends having a thorough dental cleaning early in your pregnancy.
+Dr. Kendall Skinner recommends having a thorough dental cleaning early in your pregnancy.
 Lying in a dentist’s chair can be uncomfortable during the last trimester.
 A professional cleaning performed by one of the skilled cosmetic dental hygienists at Excellence In Dentistry, along with diligent brushing and flossing, helps prevent gum problems that are often triggered by hormonal changes.
 The American Dental Association has found a positive correlation between gum disease and preterm deliveries and low birth weight.

 If you are currently pregnant and have sore, swollen or bleeding gums, schedule an appointment today by calling (907) 349-0022.
 Once the baby is here, it will probably be harder for you to make time for a restorative dentistry visit.

 If you receive dental treatment at Excellence In Dentistry during your pregnancy, be sure to inform Dr. Kendall Skinner that you are expecting.
 This will affect decisions about digital X-rays, pain relievers, antibiotics, and conscious sedation.

 Hormonal changes cause an increase in plaque production which can lead to decay.
 If you are eating many small meals during the day, take care to brush after eating.
 If you avoid sweet snacks, your teeth will be less likely to develop cavities.